Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Ukrainian banks operate under NBU martial law restrictions that affect international spending:

 The UAH 100,000/month ($2,415) international spending cap is the binding constraint.
-A crypto card funded with stablecoins acquired through P2P or crypto payments operates outside this banking system limit - it does not interact with the NBU's capital control infrastructure.
+A crypto card funded with stablecoins acquired through P2P or crypto payments can operationally sidestep this bank-card cap, since it does not run through the NBU's capital-control rails.
+Ukrainian tax and reporting obligations still apply.

 Card Selection for Ukrainians

-- Kolo (5% BTC reward breakdown, $0, 0% FX): Best free-tier return.
+• In Ukraine, free BTC hedge: Kolo (2% BTC reward breakdown, $0, 0% FX).
 BTC accumulation hedges UAH depreciation.

-- Crypto.com Icy (4%, CRO stake, 0% FX): For tech professionals with higher spending.
+• In Ukraine, traveller: Crypto.com Icy (4%, CRO stake, 0% FX).
 Lounge access at Warsaw Chopin (WAW), Berlin Brandenburg (BER), and Prague Vaclav Havel (PRG).

 Break-Even Math